jihall77/pFogSim/README.md

 		- Each device at specified locations (imported from our files) is added to the *node* XML file with its respective level hardware specifications.
 		- Each device is then **linked** with the closest device on the level above it using nodeList.
 In the case of Universities, they connect to the two closest Universities as well.
 All devices below Universities will also connect to the closest University as their primary connection to the network.
 		- Once everything is run, you should have MIN/MAXES determined (these will be used by the MobilityModel later on) and the input files for the simulator are ready.
+ - void initialize() : Initializes all the hardware specifications for the network.
+This is fairly network-specific and should be changed when one is creating their own simulations to test.

 ### MoreEdgeServerManager:
  - EdgeServerManager should be fairly straight-forward in that if there is an error showing up here, it is most likely having to do with errors in the input files.